Almond vs Peanut - Health impact and Nutrition Comparison

-Between these two nuts, peanut is the better choice for a low calorie, low carb and a low fats diet.
+Between these two nuts, peanuts are the better choice for a low-calorie, low-carb, and a low fats diet.

 Both peanuts and almonds are good sources of monounsaturated fatty acids.
-Studies have found that inclusion of foods rich in these fats, peanuts in particular, may have beneficial effects on calorie-reduced weight loss diets (5).
+Studies have found that the inclusion of foods rich in these fats, peanuts, in particular, may have beneficial effects on calorie-reduced weight loss diets (4).

-In one study, a balanced low-calorie diet, enriched with almonds, led to a greater weight loss and overall decreased risk of cardiovascular disease, when compared to a balanced low-calorie diet without nuts (7).
+In one study, a balanced low-calorie diet enriched with almonds led to a greater weight loss and overall decreased risk of cardiovascular disease when compared to a balanced low-calorie diet without nuts (6).

-A low calorie, almond enriched diet also demonstrated improved long term weight loss results (8).
+A low-calorie, almond enriched diet also demonstrated improved long-term weight loss results (7).

-We discussed previously which valuable nutrients peanuts and almonds are rich in.
+We discussed previously which valuable nutrients peanuts and almonds contain.
 In this section, we will look at what beneficial roles these nutrients play for our health.

-Peanuts, peanut oil and peanut butter can all be a part of a cholesterol-lowering diet, high in monounsaturated fatty acids.
-This diet is preferred over a low fat diet, as it has a more favourable effect on cardiovascular risk factors (10).
+Peanuts, peanut oil, and peanut butter can all be a part of a cholesterol-lowering diet high in monounsaturated fatty acids.
+This diet is preferred over a low-fat diet, as it has a more favorable effect on cardiovascular risk factors (9).

-Studies have concluded that daily intake of almonds can potentially prevent cardiovascular disease in both short and long terms (11).
+Studies have concluded that daily intake of almonds can potentially prevent cardiovascular disease in both the short and the long term (10).

-Addition of almonds to a diet may reduce blood levels of low density lipoproteins (also known as “bad” cholesterol), while maintaining high density lipoprotein (also known as “good” cholesterol) levels (12).
-Peanuts can also reduce levels of low density lipoproteins (13).
+The addition of almonds to a diet may reduce blood levels of low-density lipoproteins (also known as “bad” cholesterol) while maintaining high-density lipoprotein (also known as “good” cholesterol) levels (11).
+Peanuts can also reduce levels of low-density lipoproteins (12).

 Peanuts and almonds are both very low glycemic index foods, rich in fiber and healthy fats.

-A higher consumption of nuts and peanut butter has been associated with a lowered risk of type 2 diabetes in women (14).
+Higher consumption of nuts and peanut butter has been associated with a lowered risk of type 2 diabetes in women (13).

-Research has indicated that daily inclusion of peanuts in the diet of an adult with type 2 diabetes improves cardioprotective properties of the diet and reduces body weight (16).
+Research has indicated that the daily inclusion of peanuts in the diet of an adult with type 2 diabetes improves the cardioprotective properties of the diet and reduces body weight (15).

-Studies have found that inclusion of almonds into a healthy diet has beneficial effects on obesity, glycemic control and lipid profile, therefore reducing the risk of cardiovascular disease in individuals with type 2 diabetes (17, 18).
+Studies have found that the inclusion of almonds into a healthy diet has beneficial effects on obesity, glycemic control, and lipid profile, reducing the risk of cardiovascular disease in individuals with type 2 diabetes (16, 17).

-Nut consumption has been researched to reduce risk of cancer overall by inducing apoptosis and inhibiting cell proliferation (19).
+Nut consumption has been researched to reduce the risk of cancer overall by inducing apoptosis and inhibiting cell proliferation (18).

-Peanuts are high in beneficial phytochemicals, such as phytosterols and resveratrol, which give peanuts their anti cancer qualities.
-Peanut consumption can decrease the risk of colon and colorectal, esophageal, gastric, pancreatic and breast cancers (20, 21).
+Peanuts are high in beneficial phytochemicals, such as phytosterols and resveratrol, which give peanuts their anti-cancer qualities.
+Peanut consumption can decrease the risk of colon and colorectal, esophageal, gastric, pancreatic, and breast cancers (19, 20).

-Almonds have been researched to have cancer preventive effects against breast, colon and colorectal, endometrial and pancreatic cancers (22, 23, 24).
+Almonds have been researched to have cancer-preventive effects against breast, colon and colorectal, endometrial and pancreatic cancers (21, 22, 23).

 Downsides and Risks

 Peanut allergy is one of the most commonly occurring allergies.
-Peanut allergy, like all food allergies, can cause nausea and vomiting, diarrhea and stomach cramps, difficulty breathing, coughing, swelling and sometimes even anaphylactic shock.
-Peanut allergy does not have a cross-reaction with other legumes or nuts and can be outgrown (25).
+Like all food allergies, peanut allergy can cause nausea and vomiting, diarrhea and stomach cramps, difficulty breathing, coughing, swelling, and sometimes even anaphylactic shock.
+Peanut allergy does not have a cross-reaction with other legumes or nuts and can be outgrown (24).

 Almond allergy is quite rare.
 It manifests with all the same symptoms as a peanut allergy.
-Almond allergy can have a cross-reactivity with cashew, pistachio, pecan and walnut (26).
+Almond allergy can have cross-reactivity with cashew, pistachio, pecan, and walnut (25).

 Aflatoxins and Cancer Risk

-To avoid aflatoxin exposure, production of nuts has to be regulated and moldy, discoloured or shrivelled nuts should be discarded (27).
+In order to avoid aflatoxin exposure, the production of nuts has to be regulated, and moldy, discolored, or shriveled nuts should be discarded (26).